-Key objectives relevant to Plan and SA Key targets and indicators Implications for LDF and SA with accessible services and open spaces to reflect current and future needs and support communities' health, LDI alia GA social and cultural well-being; and • Environmental objective - to contribute to protecting and enhancing natural, built and historic environment; including making effective use of land, helping to improve biodiversity, using natural resources prudently, minimising waste and pollution, and mitigating and adapting to climate change, including a low carbon economy Delivering a sufficient supply of homes • Important that sufficient amount and variety of land can come forward where it is needed, that needs of groups with specific housing requirements are addressed and that land with permission is developed without unnecessary delay • Informed by local housing need assessment using standard method in national guidance (including size, type and tenure of housing needs for different groups) and reflected in planning policies • Where need identified, policies should specify type of affordable housing, to provide on-site unless off-site provision or appropriate financial contribution robustly justified and agreed approach contributes to mixed and balanced communities.
+Key objectives relevant to Plan and SA Key targets and indicators Implications for LDF and SA with accessible services and open spaces to reflect current and future needs and support communities' health, LDI alia GA social and cultural well-being; and • Environmental objective - to contribute to protecting and enhancing natural, built and historic environment; including making effective use of land, helping to improve biodiversity, using natural resources prudently, minimising waste and pollution, and mitigating and adapting to climate change, including a low carbon economy Delivering a sufficient supply of homes • Important that sufficient amount and variety of land can come forward where it is needed, that needs of groups with specific housing requirements are addressed and that land with permission is developed without unnecessary delay • Informed by local housing need assessment using standard method in national guidance (including size, type and tenure of housing needs for different groups) and reflected in planning policies Where need identified, policies should specify type of affordable housing, to provide on-site unless off-site provision or appropriate financial contribution robustly justified and agreed approach contributes to mixed and balanced communities.
 Identify sufficient supply and mix of sites for homes In rural areas, housing should reflect local needs.
-To promote sustainable development, housing should be located where it will enhance or maintain the vitality of rural communities.
-Who to it will officially of the training of the community of the communit Building a strong, competitive economy Set out a clear economic vision and strategy for the area of the local planning authority, which positively and proactively encourages sustainable economic growth Set criteria, or identify strategic sites, for local and inward investment to match the strategy and to meet anticipated needs over the plan period Seek to address potential barriers to investment, such as inadequate infrastructure, services or housing, or a poor environment Be flexible enough to accommodate needs not anticipated in the plan, allow for new and flexible working practices and a rapid response to changes in economic circumstances Recognise and address the specific locational requirements of different sectors Enable sustainable growth and expansion of all types of business in rural areas, development and diversification of agricultural and other land-based rural businesses and sustainable rural tourism and leisure developments respecting the character of the countryside.
+To promote sustainable development, housing should be located where it will enhance or maintain the vitality of rural communities. where it will enhance of maintain the vitality of fural communities.
+Building a strong, competitive economy Set out a clear economic vision and strategy for the area of the local planning authority, which positively and proactively encourages sustainable economic growth Set criteria, or identify strategic sites, for local and inward investment to match the strategy and to meet anticipated. needs over the plan period Seek to address potential barriers to investment, such as inadequate infrastructure, services or housing, or a poor environment Be flexible enough to accommodate needs not anticipated in the plan, allow for new and flexible working practices and a rapid response to changes in economic circumstances Recognise and address the specific locational requirements of different sectors Enable sustainable growth and expansion of all types of business in rural areas, development and diversification or : agricultural and other land-based rural businesses and sustainable rural tourism and leisure developments respecting the character of the countryside.
 Ensuring the vitality of town centres Planning policies should support the role that town centres play at the heart of local communities, by taking a positive approach to their growth, management and adaptation.
-Define a network and hierarchy of town centres and the extent of town centres and primary shopping areas, Retain and enhance existing markets and where appropriate, re-introduce or create new ones Allocate a range of suitable sites to meet the scale and type of development needed (retail, leisure, office and other main town centre uses) Where suitable and viable town centre sites are not available for main town centre uses, allocate appropriate edge of centre sites that are well connected to the town centre where suitable and viable town centres are not available.
+Define a network and hierarchy of town centres and the extent of town centres and primary shopping areas, Retain and enhance existing markets and where appropriate, re-introduce or create new ones Retain and enhance existing markets and where appropriate, re-introduce or create new ones Allocate a range of suitable sites to meet the scale and type of development needed (retail, leisure, office and other main town centre uses) Where suitable and viable town centre sites are not available for main town centre uses, allocate appropriate edge of centre sites that are well connected to the town centre where suitable and viable town centres are not available.
 If insufficient edge of centre sites cannot be identified, policies should explain how identified needs can be met in other accessible locations that are well connected to the town centre.
 Recognise that residential development often plays an important role in ensuring the vitality of centres and encourage residential development on appropriate sites.
 Apply a sequential test to planning applications for main town centre uses.
+Promoting healthy and sefe communities.
 Promoting healthy and safe communities